ZewoGraveyard/zewo-dev/README.md

 ```

 ## Xcode development

+> A new method has been implemented to simplify the setup process `zewodev setup_osx_dev`.
+This command removes the need to perform the steps below.

 Run `zewodev make_projects` to generate Xcode projects for all Swift modules.
 Every time this command is run, the previously generated projects are removed entirely.
 Xcode files should not be pushed.
 Add `XcodeDevelopment` to `.gitignore` if not there already.

 **Because the tool also adds modules as dependencies you can work on several repositories simultaneously.**